-Medication:- You will need to seek the advice of your GP initially for a referral to a Specialist Perinatal Mental Health team.
+Medication: You will need to seek the advice of your GP initially for a referral to a Specialist Perinatal Mental Health team.
 If you have a diagnosis of bipolar disorder and are taking medication then you need to have a review as soon as possible.
 Luckily in Wessex the whole area is covered by these teams and you can find you nearest one here (see the contact details below).
 It is not generally recommended that you take holistic medication without speaking to your GP in the first instance.

-Here are some of the different way that you can access support locally:
+Here are some of the different ways you can access support locally:

 If you are considering becoming pregnant and have a diagnosis of bipolar disorder contact your local Perinatal mental health service for a Preconceptual counselling appointment.